At the start of your tenancy and during your tenancy

 How will my payments cease at the end of my tenancy?

-You should contact your bank directly to cancel your standing order once the last payment has left your account, otherwise you could be liable for administrative charges in the return of funds.
+You should contact your bank directly to cancel your standing order once the last payment has left your account.

 What should I do with the keys at the end of the tenancy?